 Meet the sister to The Genius Square, The Genius Gems.

-My husband taught the boys how to play chess, and I love overhearing their strategy.
+My husband taught the boys chess, and I love overhearing their strategy.
 It took my youngest some time to understand the game, but once he did, he took off.
 This first Chessboard for families makes a great introduction to the game.

 Botley 2.0